bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 				demos.append(results[1][x])
 			order.add_demos(demos)

 Our last step in Python is to save all of this data to a file that we can access with D3.
-The syntax and process are very similar to when we previously read files, instead writing data row by row.
+The syntax and process are very similar to when we previously _read_ files, but now we're _writing_ data row by row.

 	with open('orders_demos.csv', 'w') as output:
 		writer = csv.writer(output, lineterminator='\n')